openebs-archive/openebs-docs/docs/kb.md

 In the above output, if `quorum: **0**` then data written to that replica is lost(not ready to read).
 If `quorum: **1**` then that replica is ready for Read and Write operation.

-If anything went wrong then the error can be seen in cstorvolume events `kubectl describe cstorvolume <volume_name> -n <openebs_installed_namespace>`
+If anything went wrong then the error can be seen in cStor volume events `kubectl describe cstorvolume <volume_name> -n <openebs_installed_namespace>`

 <h3><a class="anchor" aria-hidden="true" id="verification-of-cStor-storage-volume-replica"></a>Verification of cStor Volume Replica</h3>
 cStor Volume Replica is namespace scoped resource.
-You have to provide the same namespace where openebs is installed.
+You have to provide the same namespace where OpenEBS is installed.
 Status of cStor Volume Replica can be obtained using the following way.

 ```
 kubectl get cvr -n <openebs_installed_namespace>